-As discussed in Note 2 and Note 14 to the financial statements, the District has adopted the provisions of Government Accounting Standards Board (GASB) Statement No. 87, Leases, for the year ending June 30, 2022.
-Accordingly, a restatement has been made to the business-type activities net position as of June 30, 2021, to restate beginning net position.
+As discussed in Note 2 and Note 13 to the financial statements, the District has adopted the provisions of Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription-Based Information Technology Arrangements, for the year ending June 30, 2023.
+As a result of implementing this standard, there was no effect to the District's business-type activities net position as of July 1, 2022.
 Our opinions are not modified with respect to this matter.